THORNHAM ST. JAMES’ SCHOOL

 IN-SERVICE TRAINING (INSET)

-The SENCO attends regular SEN Network Meetings and any relevant courses.
+The SENCO and all staff attend regular SEN Network Meetings and any relevant courses.
 The SENCO feeds back information to staff on current developments and policy.
-Teaching and support staff also attend SEN courses provided by the LA.
-The SENCO may organise INSET, with input from outside agencies where necessary.